 The Serpent Garden

-In the Serpent Garden, eight water sculptures nestle in the coils of a topiary serpent, each showing a different aspect of water and how it can be made to look and move.
+In The Serpent Garden, eight water sculptures nestle in the coils of a topiary serpent, each showing a different aspect of water and how it can be made to look and move.
 Created by William Pye, one of the world’s leading water sculptors, these mirror-polished artworks use science and interactivity to fascinating effect.

 The serpent is formed from holly, while the sculptures are each within large beds of yew.
 The simplicity of William Pye’s designs combines with the complexity of the movement of water.